EPIC logo

 NSL Statistics

-The Inspector General's report detailed the FBI's use of NSLs from 2003 to 2005.
+The first Inspector General's report detailed the FBI's use of NSLs from 2003 to 2005.
 All of the below statistics were taken from this report.

 Legal Authority for NSL Power